Selecting a language will automatically trigger the translation of the page content.

 in the event of death, the new LIP continues to be paid to your Civil partnership or partner or, if not, to your minor children.

-You have the right to the benefit called new loyalty and recognition (new RCP) if you meet the following conditions:
+You are entitled to the benefit called new loyalty and recognition benefit (new LIP) if you meet the following conditions

-• You have completed at least 15 years of service (10 years if your operational disability has been medically recognised)
+• You have completed at least 15 years of service (10 years if your operational disability has been medically recognized)

 The new LIP is paid only once a year.